syncfusion-content/javascript-docs/js/ReportViewer/create-aspnet-core-web-api-service.md

 In this section, you will learn how to create a ASP.NET Core Web API for Report Viewer using the new ASP.NET Core Web Application template.

 1. Open Visual Studio 2017, from the File menu, select New Project.
 2. Select the ASP.NET Core Web Application template.
-Name the project “ReportViewerCoreWebAPIService” and click OK.
+Name the project and click OK.
 3. Choose the ASP.NET Core version.
 Select the Web Application(Model-View-Controller) template and click OK.
 Do not select Enable Docker Support.

     ![Creating a new ASP.NET Core Application Project](images/report-service/aspnet-core-web-application-template.png)

 ## List of dependency libraries
 The Web API service configuration requires the following reporting server-side packages.
-In the Solution Explore, right-click on Dependencies, select Manage NuGet Packages then search the below packages and install to the application.
+In the Solution Explore, right-click on Dependencies, select Manage NuGet Packages then search the package `Syncfusion.EJ.ReportViewer.ASPNET.Core` and install to the application.
+The below provides detail of the packages and its usage.

 <table>
 <tr>